Water Notifications Service

 When can I expect the Boil Water Notice on my water system to be lifted?

 Only Interior Health can lift or issue a Boil Water Notice.
-In general, a water system will have to produce a consistent series of water samples that show 0 micro-organisms.
+In general, a water system will have to produce two consecutive water samples that show zero micro-organisms.

 Can my system become an RDCK-owned water system?

-Currently, the RDCK has a moratorium on accepting new water systems.
+Currently, the RDCK has a moratorium on the intake of acquisition applications from water and wastewater systems.